KeerthanaBoodidha/FUTURE_FS_03/README.md

  # Glow Beauty Parlor Website

 ## Overview
-This is a professional website for a local beauty salon, built as part of **Future Interns Full Stack Web Development Task 3**.
+This is a professional website for a local beauty salon.
 The website showcases:

 - Home page with hero section